Rolf Torstendahl

 Rolf Torstendahl (born 9 January 1936, in Jönköping) is emeritus professor of history at the University of Uppsala where he has spent most of his career.
-He was Sven Warburg professor of history at the University of Stockholm from 1978 to 1980.
+He was Sven Warburg professor of history at the Stockholm University from 1978 to 1980.
 Torstendahl has a special interest in bureaucratisation, the professionalism of engineers, and historiography.
 His book History-Making: The Intellectual and Social Formation of a Discipline (1996) describes the evolution of historical professionalism.

 He is a fellow of the Norwegian Academy of Science and Letters.